Getting Started

 scripts:

-Then execute the command by running melos run analyze.
+Then execute the command by running melos generate.

-If you're looking for some inspiration as to what scripts can help with, check out the FlutterFire repository.
+If you're looking for some inspiration as to what scripts can help with, check out the FlutterFire repository or the Flame repository.

 If you are using VS Code, there is an extension available, to integrate Melos with VS Code.